csc7/PP2_CI/README.md

 Specifically, the goals of the project are the following ones:
 - To show the functions of the wavelets being calculated and plotted.
-- To build graphs of wavelets based input parameters given by the user.
+- To build graphs of wavelets-based input parameters given by the user.
 - To export the generated wavelet to a TXT file (just communication with server in this deployment version).
 - To give users the chance to test their basic knowledge, thorough o quiz, about signals (very basic, just Nyquist and wave properties for this deployment version).
 - To give users a contact form so they can send suggestions or comments if they wish.